USDA-ARS-NWRC/awsm_test_cases/README.md

 # Running the test cases

 There are three tests cases in this `awsm_test_cases` repo.
 They are the Tuolumne River Basin, Boise River Basin and Reynolds Creek Experimenatal Watershed.
 In order to run these cases using the AWSM Docker image, the correct folders must be mounted to the Docker image, and the AWSM configuration file must be passed to the Docker image.

 For these test cases, the folder sharing is handled through a docker-compose file (located in each test case folder), and a Python script that will call the docker-compose routine behind the scenes.

 The `output` folder structure for AWSM was developed to organize multiple runs over various water years and basins.
 The base output structure for these test cases are
 ```
 output/<basin>/devel/<year>/<run_name>/<data | logs | runs><run_date>
 ```

+The model results will be available in the `run` directory, simply open the netCDF files with a viewer to quickly visualize the results. `snow.nc` will have the snowpack state variables like `specific_mass` or `snow_depth` and the `em.nc` will have all the snowpack energetics like `swi` or `net_rad`.

-## Reynolds Creek Experimental Watershed (RCEW)
+## Reynolds Creek Experimental Watershed, Idaho (RCEW)

 The RCEW test case is for the complete water year 2006.
 Specifics for this model run:
 * 50 meter resolution, hourly